 - References.
 Two professional references (one from current employer).

 - Essay: 500 words or fewer that describe your interest in receiving the stipend and why you believe you are deserving, your professional goals, etc.

-You may nominate an AAEA member or apply for yourself.
+You may nominate an ACN member or apply for yourself.
 Nominations are not required.

-Each year, the award’s winner receives a $2,500 stipend, which can be used for attending the International Federation of Agricultural Journalists (IFAJ) annual Congress, the Agricultural Media Summit or other professional development class, seminar or workshop.
+Each year, the award’s winner receives a $2,000 stipend, which can be used to attend the International Federation of Agricultural Journalists (IFAJ) annual Congress, the Agricultural Media Summit, or other professional development classes, seminars, or workshops.